Chapter 13: Living From the Neck Up

 For years, I told my military stories to friends, therapists, and other vets.

-I was telling my stories from the neck up.
-Which kept me living from the neck up.
+I was telling my stories from the neck up, which kept me living there.

 Nope.

-Did I ever slow down and feel how I felt about what happened?
+Did I ever slow down and feel what I felt about what happened?

 Hell no.

-First of all, I didn’t really know how.
-Second, I didn’t see the point.
+I didn’t really know how.
+And I didn’t see the point.

-So I kept pretending I wasn’t.
-I look at old photos now and I can see it—those smiles look more like grimaces.
+So I kept pretending I wasn’t hurting.
+I look at old photos now and I can see it: those smiles look more like grimaces.

-The idea of actually feeling the rage, letting it move through me, of letting out that fucking raw howl of bitterness and heartbreak…what was that gonna do except drop me into a pit of negativity I'd need days to get out of?
+The idea of actually feeling the rage, letting it move through me, and letting out that fucking raw howl of bitterness and heartbreak…what was that gonna do except drop me into a pit of negativity I'd need days to come out of?

-I stayed there, feeling the most godawful stomach sensations I can imagine anyone feeling.
-It was like being stabbed with a hot knife or giving birth to a lava baby—over and over.
+I worked my way into that deep clench and stayed there, breathing through the most god-awful stomach sensations I could imagine.
+It felt like being stabbed with a hot knife or giving birth to a lava baby—over and over.

-The next morning, the moment I opened my eyes, I could sense something was different.
+The next morning, as soon as I opened my eyes, I knew something was different.
 The constant low-level headache I’d woken up with for years was half gone.
 Over the next few weeks, the stomach pain I’d carried for a decade also dropped by half.

 It felt strange, like a part of me was missing.
-It was as if holding onto that grief had given my life meaning.
-Like it was proof that I hadn’t forgotten the people I lost, proof I still honored them.
+It was as if holding onto that grief had given my life meaning—proof that I hadn’t forgotten the people I lost, proof I still honored them.

 It was also an excuse to stay the way I was.
 That grief had become part of my identity.

 That’s a story for another time.
-What mattered was: those two hours showed me I’d never really learned how to face my deepest pain.
+What mattered was that those two hours showed me I’d never really learned how to face my deepest pain.

 I realized that if I wanted to feel better, I had to get better at feeling.